SagarMeisheri/sentiment_analysis/README.md

 ### Example cURL command:

 ```
-curl -X POST -H "Content-Type: application/json" -d '{"sentence": "This is a positive sentiment."}' https://REGION-PROJECT_ID.cloudfunctions.net/evaluate
+curl -X POST -H "Content-Type: application/json" -d '{"sentence": "This is a good book to read during travel."}' https://us-central1-jaldi-bol-ai.cloudfunctions.net/evaluate
 ```

 ### Response:

-The function will return a JSON response containing the predicted sentiment score (between 0.0 and 1.0) and the overall sentiment (positive or negative).
+- The function will return a JSON response containing the predicted sentiment score (between 0.0 and 1.0) and the overall sentiment (positive or negative).

 ```
 JSON